asartalo/conventional/README.md

 A light-weight library for working with commits that follow the [Conventional Commits](https://www.conventionalcommits.org) specification.

-**NOTE:** At the moment, this library is only used on my projects and the API is a moving target.
-The Conventional Commit parser is not comprehensive.
-If you need a more mature solution, try [conventional_commits](https://pub.dev/packages/conventional_commit).

 ## Features

 - [Commit.parseCommits()][Commit.parseCommits] for parsing commits from a `git --no-pager log --no-decorate` command output.